The Northeast is home to some of the most historic and well-respected institutions of higher learning in the country, as well as around the world.

 Undergraduate enrollment: 1,187

 The most popular majors among Haverford College’s 1,200 undergraduate students: Biology, Psychology, and English.
-The small, liberal arts college is one of many well-respected schools nestled in the suburbs of Philadelphia.
+The small, liberal arts college is also one of many well-respected schools nestled in the suburbs of Philadelphia.

 15. Georgetown University